-There was little resistance so far, apart from some bombs planted along the road.
+There was little resistance so far, aside from some bombs planted along the road.

 Messages from ISIL territory ask forgiveness for murder

-Iraqi forces are also moving to retake two areas in the western province of Anbar, Prime Minister Haider al-Abadi said in an televised message from New York, where he attended the UN General Assembly.
+Iraqi forces are also moving to retake two areas in the western province of Anbar, Prime Minister Haidar al-Abadi said in an televised message from New York, where he attended the United Nations General Assembly.

 "These operations pave the way for cleansing every inch of Iraqi land and, God willing, its end will be the liberation of Mosul city," he said.